UK health and safety for small business owners in 2025/26

 If your business is in breach of its health and safety policy, you might face legal implications.
 These can include:

-• Prospection - These can include fines and even custodial sentences.
+• Prosecution - These can include large fines and, even worse, court cases or sentencing.

 What are the risks of not complying with health and safety standards?